nazariyg/Phred/README.md

 extension = scalar_objects.so
 ```

-To enable the extension when PHP is used by your web server software in addition to when PHP is run from CLI as a command, also add the above line to the end of `/etc/php5/fpm/php.ini` and restart PHP-FPM with:
+To have the extension enabled when PHP is used by your web server software, also add the above line at the end of `/etc/php5/fpm/php.ini` and restart PHP-FPM with:

 ```sh
 sudo service php5-fpm restart